-The Exchange & ExchangeHunterJumper.com are featured as case studies in the 7th & 8th editions of the college-level text E-Commerce: Business.
+ExchangeHunterJumper.com has been featured as an ongoing, yearly updated case study in the college-level text E-Commerce: Business.
 Society.
-Technology.
+Technology since 2011.
 Published in multiple languages and recognized as a market leader in e-commerce studies, this text explores our unique marketing strategies through six tale-filled pages.
 Also featured are case studies on the rapidly developing online strategies of companies such as Pandora, Netflix, Twitter, Facebook, E-Bay, Volkswagon and REI.

 Eohippus, LLC owner Dagny Amber Aslin (Amber) oversees all Exchange marketing & production.
 She competed across the midwest as a junior, showed as an amateur while attending the University of Southern California, and turned professional in 1999.
 After working in a variety of show barns she opened her own program in 2002 and catered to private clients in the Santa Barbara area.